APB9785/AoC-2022-elixir/README.md

 Part 1:  Compare points in 3-D space
 Part 2:  Traversal of bounded space to scan a complex 3-D object for reachable surface area

+### Day 20
+Part 1:  Index-based List operations on a medium-sized list of constant size
+Part 2:  Handle extremely large indexes with modular arithmetic

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed